geekwebsolution/woo-quote-or-enquiry-contact-form-7/readme.txt

 **Added shortcode to print enquiry button [wqoecf_button_quote]

 = 3.0=
-**Added a feature to allow the 'show enquiry' button for specific tag and category products.
+**Added a option to include 'enquiry' button for specific category and tag of products.

 = 3.1=
 **Fix bug